JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 arr.unshift(1); // [1, 2, 3, 4]
 ```

 - With push & pop, all we do is create a new place at the he end of the array and place a value there.
-It doesn't matterhow big the array is, it will always take the same amount of time.
+It doesn't matter how big the array is, it will always take the same amount of time.
 Big O(1) … constant time.
-- But say we wanted to add a value to the front of the array… via JabaScripz built in: unshift(value).
-We would have tore-index every item in the array, as the first index(0) would not point to our newly added value (0).
+- But say we wanted to add a value to the front of the array via   `JabaScripz`'s built in: `unshift(value)`.
+We would have to re-index every item in the array, as the first index(0) would not point to our newly added value (0).
-- We'd have to add 1 to every index in the array as the old first item is now the second, the old second index is now thethird, and so on.
+- We'd have to add 1 to every index in the array as the old first item is now the second, the old second index is now the third, and so on.
-- Therefore shifting and unshifting have linear time complexity (O(n))… because the longer the input array, the more itemswe have to re-index.
+- Therefore shifting and unshifting have linear time complexity (O(n))because the longer the input array, the more items we have to re-index.

 // > ----------------------------------------------------------------------------------------------------------